kmadjei/ninja-pizza/README.md

 The first Full Stack PHP walk-through project.

-In this project, the basics of lessons learned from PHP and mySQL was used to create a website that displays a list of pizzas, create more, view more details, and delete a pizza selected from the list.
+In this project, I demonstrate basic knowledge of PHP and MySQL to create a website that displays a list of pizzas, view it, edit it, and delete a selected pizza order.

 👉 [Quick Preview](https://ninja-pizza-php-project.herokuapp.com/)